14 August 2023 - We have included the following new Further Reading resource:

 - Keeping internal consultations on FOI requests timely and transparent - a short guide for public authorities

 About this detailed guidance

-- How should we apply the exemptions in section 26(1)?
+- How do we apply the exemption?

 - How do we consider the balance of the public interest test?